cyberark/secretless-broker/bin/juxtaposer/README.md

 This setting decides how many loops the main test run will iterate over all the defined backends.
 This setting is ignored if time-based CLI flag is used.
 This field also supports a special keyword `infinity` that lets the tests run forever or until the user sends an interrupt signal.
+Note that this indicates only the _minimum_ amount of runs that all backends will be iterated over.

+1. (optional) `threads`, `int`, default: `1`
+This setting selects how many parallel routines (threads) will be used for each backend testing.
+Increasing this setting will mean that there will be a proportional load testing increase on the service per unit of time.

 1. (optional) `baselineMaxThresholdPercent`, `int`, default: `120`
 This setting decides how slow (percentage-wise) can a non-baseline backend be